aleskucera/axion/docs/theory/non-linear-system.md

 ## Further reading
+- Continue by reading about the underlying linear system assembled during the step of the Newton's method in [Linear system](./linear-system.md).
 - More about specific constraints and their realization can be found in [Constraints](./constraints.md).
-- More about one step of the Newton method and the system linearization can be found in [Assembly of the linear system](./linear-system.md).